 Emilios Avgouleas 'Market Accountability and Pre- and Post-trade Transparency: The Case for the Reform of the EU Regulatory Framework: Parts 1 & 2' (1998) Company Lawyer 19 162-70 202-10

-Emilios Avgouleas, Douglas Arner, Uzma Ashraf 'Regional Financial Arrangements: Lessons from the Eurozone Crisis for East Asia' in Douglas Arner, Uzma Ashraff (eds) Financial Stability in Asia (Asian Development Bank Institute and Edward Elgar Publishing, 2014) Vol. II
+Emilios Avgouleas, Douglas Arner, and Uzma Ashraf 'Regional Financial Arrangements: Lessons from the Eurozone Crisis for East Asia' in Iwan J. Aziz, Hyun S. Shin, (eds) Global Shock, Asian Vulnerability And Financial Reform (Edward Elgar Publishing and Asian Development Bank, 2014) Chapter 10

 Abstract: Financial integration in East Asia has been building steadily over the past two decades.
 In order to support this process, countries in the region have undertaken a range of initiatives focusing on financial market development and stability.
 Prior to the 2008 global financial crisis and the Eurozone debt crisis, the European Union frequently served as a model for East Asian financial integration.
 In the wake of the Eurozone financial crisis, this paper argues that lessons drawn from the EU financial integration experience remain important for East Asia.
 To place this argument in context the paper reviews the causes of the Eurozone crisis.
 In particular, it highlights the challenges raised by integrated supra-national banking markets in the absence of suitable institutions to absorb financial stability shocks.
 Based on this discussion the paper presents suggestions for future development of East Asian regional financial arrangements as they relate to both market development and crisis prevention and resolution in an environment of continuous financial liberalization within the ASEAN Economic Community (AEC) and ASEAN+3.